zaiyr-sh/AndroidNotes/Dependency Injection/Dagger/notes.md

 * **@BindsInstance** - marks a method on a component builder or a parameter on a component factory as binding an instance to some key within the component.
 When using our own builder, we can avoid using the module, and directly pass the object to the component using the builder and marks the method with **@BindsInstance**.

 * For subcomponents, there is a similar annotation: **@Subcomponent.Builder**, which allows you to describe your builder.
 In addition, its builder allows you to slightly change the scheme for creating a subcomponent.

+---

+## Best practices when building a Dagger graph

+* When building the Dagger graph for your application:
+    * When you create a component, you should consider what element is responsible for the lifetime of that component.
+In this case, the **Application** class is in charge of **ApplicationComponent** and **LoginActivity** is in charge of **LoginComponent**.
+    * Use scoping only when it makes sense.
+Overusing scoping can have a negative effect on your app's runtime performance: the object is in memory as long as the component is in memory and getting a scoped object is more expensive.
+When Dagger provides the object, it uses **DoubleCheck** locking instead of a factory-type provider.

+* Dagger has a mechanism called **component dependencies**.
+Instead of the child component being a subcomponent of the parent component, the child component is dependent on the parent component.
+With that, there is no parent-child relationship; now **components** depend on others to get certain **dependencies**.
+Components need to expose types from the graph for dependent components to consume them.